 Connected to a Computer / Mac

-To use the dock as an external storage device simply hook it up with the provided USB cable to your computer or Mac, when you power it on any drives you have inserted will appear on your computer alongside your internal drives.
+To use the clone docking station as an external storage device simply hook it up with the provided USB cable to your computer or Mac, when you power it on any drives you have inserted will appear on your computer alongside your internal drives.

 To best represent some real-world transfers I created a 1.5gb file package with almost 2000 files that consist of sizeable videos and a large hierarchy of smaller files like word docs, spreadsheets, pictures, etc. Doing some files transfer tests with an old Sandisk SSD slotted in place shows transfer speeds of up to 150megabytes per second or 1.2gigbits per second in both directions, dropping near the end as it hit all the smaller files.

 These are pretty respectable real-world speeds for this old SSD, this is thanks to the help UASP protocols.